AminFallah4252/FlappyBird-in-MVC/Assets/MVC.md

 **MVC (Model-View-Controller)** is a software architectural pattern that separates an application into three main components:

-- **Model** – Handles data and business logic.
-- **View** – Handles the UI and visuals.
-- **Controller** – Handles user input and coordinates between the Model and View.
+- Model = data + rules
+- View = UI, visuals
+- Controller = brain connecting the model & view

+The Controller listens to user input, tells the Model to update, and then updates the View accordingly.

 ---

 ## 🛠️ Adapting MVC to Unity

 Unity is not built around MVC.
 It uses a **component-based architecture**.

-But you can still apply MVC to organize your code better, especially for UI-heavy or scalable systems.
+**Is MVC Always Ideal in Unity?**

+Not really.
+Unity’s structure often blends View and Controller together in MonoBehaviours.
+That’s fine for small projects, but if your game is scaling or you're working in a team, separating things out helps.

+Instead of strict MVC, many devs prefer MVVM or just Separation of Concerns using ScriptableObjects, Events (like UnityEvent or C# events), or architecture frameworks like Zenject, UniRx, Entitas, or Game Architecture with ScriptableObjects.

 ### ✅ Model